-In general, Transport Poverty refers to the difficulties faced when finding a suitable, affordable, safe, and convenient transport option to meet daily basic activities.
+Transport poverty is a multifaceted issue and can manifest in different ways.
+In general, it refers to the difficulties faced when finding a suitable, affordable, safe, and convenient transport option to meet daily basic activities.

 What causes Transportation Poverty